The best protection against fake jobs is education and vigilance

 Job scams often occur in one of two ways:

-• A fake WhatsApp message impersonating a recruitment firm: Scammers pretend to be recruitment agencies, sending victims WhatsApp messages to entice them into handing over details.
+Fake WhatsApp messages: Scammers pretend to be recruitment agencies, sending victims WhatsApp messages to entice them into handing over details.
 Scammers posing as 2i Recruit in Surrey had victimised 25 people using this approach.
 Additionally, WhatsApp scammers had used fraudulent “interviews” to steal £3,000 from an unsuspecting job seeker.

-The harsh reality is that job scams exist.
-The alarming 259% rise in job scam reports in 2023 calls for today's job seekers to be extra vigilant of fraudulent job opportunities.
-Here are a few things to look out for:
+With an alarming 259% rise in job scam reports recorded in 2023, today's job seekers are reminded to be extra vigilant of fraudulent job opportunities.
+Here are 11 red flags to help you know if a job is a scam:

 1. You've been cold contacted